-With Google Plus comes a ton of resources from your friends at Google.
-You have access to Communities, YouTube, Gmail, Google Maps, Hangouts, AdWords—all intended to help you maximize your marketing strategy.
+In addition to Google Plus, you have a ton of other Google resources at your disposal—Communities, YouTube, Gmail, Google Maps, Hangouts, AdWords—all intended to help you maximize your marketing strategy.

 By strategically organizing your connections on Google Plus, you can segment key audiences and share relevant content.
 It’s a great opportunity to get +1s, reshares, and replies.
 A study conducted by Hubspot showed that sites using the +1 button get 3.5 times more visits on Google Plus.
 This is a great opportunity for you to join the discussion or get engagement on your own content.

 How to set up your Google Plus account for business